-Hampton Sixth Form allows boys to approach their post-16 education in a supportive yet challenging environment.
+Hampton Sixth Form allows boys to approach their post-16 education in a challenging yet supportive environment.
+Our new Sixth Form Study and Careers Centre offers the ideal environment for independent and collaborative study.

 Sixth Formers are viewed as the School’s leaders, at the apex of everything: sport, music, drama, debating, and community service, to name but a few.